KeithBremer/uri2sql/README.md

 ```

 ### To Do
-Implement a syntax to support sorting the result set by generating an ORDER BY clause.
+(MUST) Implement a syntax to support sorting the result set by generating an ORDER BY clause.

-Provide a means to specify OR operations between predicates - currently only AND operations are supported.
+(SHOULD) Provide a means to specify OR operations between predicates - currently only AND operations are supported.

+(COULD) Other fancy stuff